amisoneji/DataScience_concepts/Hypothesis_testing/README.md

 **Hypothesis test**

-In hypothesis testing we evaluate two mutual exclusive statements on population using sample data
+In hypothesis testing we evaluate two mutual exclusive statements on population using sample data.

 Steps:
 1) We have to make initial assumption (H0 –null hypothesis)